superlinked/VectorHub/docs/articles/rag_hr_chatbot.md

 ## Improving retrieval quality for an HR chatbot, balancing freshness and relevance - a [notebook](https://github.com/superlinked/superlinked/blob/main/notebook/rag_hr_knowledgebase.ipynb) article

 So, you’ve implemented a RAG system.
 But you’re struggling to get your retrieval results to live up to RAG’s potential.
-We have a solution - the Superlinked library.
-In this article, we’ll show you how to improve retrieval quality using the Superlinked library in an example use case - a RAG-powered HR chatbot that queries HR policies.
+In this article, we’ll show you how to use the Superlinked library to improve retrieval quality in an example use case - a RAG-powered HR chatbot that queries HR policies.
 This chatbot will leverage semantic query understanding and freshness via the Superlinked library to improve results.

 ## RAG’s strengths and challenges

 Retrieval-augmented generation is a versatile solution applicable in various domains, from chatbots to content creation systems.
 By integrating retrieval and generation, RAG enables nuanced and context-aware interactions.
 RAG can:

 - provide a unique response to any query
-- reduce hallucinations as the answer has to be grounded in the retrieved context
+- reduce hallucinations, as the answer has to be grounded in the retrieved context
 - make the process highly scalable due to automatic question-answering

 But RAG-powered applications face several challenges, including:

 - ensuring the quality and diversity of retrieved information, particularly from unstructured data sources like the Internet; the knowledge base must be kept consistent and up to date
 - needing costly reranking models to refine retrieved information and improve the relevance of generated responses
-- deploying and maintaining RAG systems at scale demands substantial computational resources and expertise; the LLMs need to run efficiently
+- getting the LLM to run efficiently; deploying and maintaining RAG systems at scale demands substantial computational resources and expertise

 In our use case - RAG retrieval of company HR documents - we need, additionally, to make sure results are aligned with company guidelines.